 A cinema studies alum helped make a box office blockbuster less than two years after graduating.

 Ben Murphy was an assistant editor on The LEGO Batman Movie.
-The computer animated 3-D comedy grossed more than $308 million globally in the first three months since its release in 2017.
+The computer animated 3-D comedy has grossed more than $311 million globally since its release in 2017.

-“If you had asked me a year ago, I never would have dreamed I would be working on The LEGO Batman Movie,” Murphy says.
+“If you had asked me two years ago, I never would have dreamed I would be working on The LEGO Batman Movie,” Murphy says.

 Unlike editors on live-action films, animation editors come in at the beginning of the process to help put together a story reel, complete with temporary music and sound effects.

 While he was a student at UT, Murphy was the associate producer on his brother Scott Murphy’s feature film Ain’t It Nowhere—about a group of friends who struggle with growing up and becoming settled.
 The all-UT cast and crew included students and alumna actress Dale Dickey (Hell or High Water, Leave No Trace, Breaking Bad, True Blood).